A.A.S. Associate of Applied Science - Nursing

 This program is funded by contributions from partners including funding from Bristol Bay Economic Development Corporation, Denali Commission, Title III funding, the University of Alaska Anchorage and the University of Alaska Fairbanks.
 Bristol Bay Area Health Corporation and Marrulut Eniit Assistive Living have provided clinical sites for the students to gain experience in patient care.

-The Allied Health Program offered by the Bristol Bay Campus offers some courses that are necessary prerequisites for admission into the AAS Nursing Program.
-The next deadline for admission into the AAS nursing program offered through the Bristol Bay Campus is July 1, 2012.
-The next cohort of students will start the program in the spring of 2013.
+The next deadline for admission into the AAS nursing program offered through the Bristol Bay Campus is July 1, 2014.
+The next cohort of students will start the program in January 2015.
 Applicants are ranked by a point system by the UAA admissions committee.
 It is important for applicants to have their school of nursing application in before the end of the spring semester in order to apply for the following semester.
 Rural students have a variety of funding sources available to which they can apply.

 Associate Of Applied Science, Nursing Curriculum